kuprogrammingclub/Weekly-Problems-2012-2015/README.md

-# KU Competitive Programming
+# KU Programming Club

 ### Weekly-Problems
 -------------------

-This repository provides a home for the KU ACM Competitive Programming group's weekly problems, as well as problem sets from KU competitions and those held by other sponsors.
-Solutions created by members of KU Competitive Programming (Comp Prog) may be submitted under the problems folder, e.g. /Weekly-Problems/Week 14/Beginner/membername.ext
+This repository provides a home for the KU Programming Group's weekly problems, as well as problem sets from KU competitions and those held by other sponsors.
+Solutions created by members may be submitted under the problems folder, e.g. /Weekly-Problems/Week 14/Beginner/membername.ext